openstenoproject/plover/osx/README.md

 Get wxPython 3+. `brew install wxpython`

+### cython-hidapi

+Installing hidapi through pip only creates a 64-bit binary on my system, so when it is stripped to 32-bit for Plover, you cannot use the module.
+The workaround for this is to install `hidapi` from another source.
+I've forked `cython-hidapi` for this purpose.
+Please [build and install the fork](https://github.com/morinted/cython-hidapi).

 ### Pip

 Pip dependencies can be grabbed with:

-`pip install appdirs pyserial simplejson py2app hidapi Cython mock pyobjc-core pyobjc-framework-cocoa pyobjc-framework-quartz`
+`pip install appdirs pyserial simplejson py2app Cython mock pyobjc-core pyobjc-framework-cocoa pyobjc-framework-quartz`

 ### Building